BootyPlatooners/CollegeMoodMeter/README.md

 The OSU Ratchet Meter is a measurer of the 'ratchet' levels of Ohio State students throughout the semester.

 Analysis is done through Twitter searches via the Twitter API.
 First, a list of Ohio State students is compiled by finding recent mentions of particular keywords and account mentions mostly used exclusively by Ohio State students.
 Then, a search for specific 'ratchet' keywords is done over the students' tweets over a specific semester.
-The number of occurences of these keywords per weekend are recorded, and a ratchet level is assigned to each weekend throughout the semester, along with a score for the semester as a whole.
+The number of occurences of these keywords per weekend are recorded, and a ratchet level is assigned to each of the fifteen weekends throughout the semester, along with a score for the semester as a whole.

 ## Team Members
 - Kevin Payravi